MarkoSokser/Inform7-Jigsaw-game/story.md

 	display the Figure of ObservationRoomImage;
 	if the other prisoner is in the Observation Room: say "[paragraph break]Marcus limps in behind you, leaning against the wall for support.
 'Another room... another trap,' he mutters.
-'We need to be careful.'";
+'We need to be careful.'".
-	stop the action.